wso2/docs-is/en/docs/develop/apis/manage-user-stores-with-apis.md

                 <p>
                     <div class="admonition tip">
                         <p class="admonition-title">Tip</p>
-                        <p>For a full list of possible input parameters including optional parameters, see the relevant topic from the following list depending on the type of user store you are creating:</p>
+                        <p>For a full list of possible input parameters including optional parameters, see the relevant topic from the following list depending on the type of userstore you are creating:</p>
                             <ul>
-                                <li><a href="../../../guides/identity-lifecycles/configuring-a-jdbc-user-store">Properties used in JDBC user store manager</a></li>
+                                <li><a href="/deploy/configure-a-jdbc-user-store/#properties-used-in-jdbc-userstore-manager">Properties used in JDBC userstore manager</a></li>
-                                <li><a href="../../../guides/identity-lifecycles/configuring-a-read-write-active-directory-user-store">Properties used in Read-write Active Directory user store manager</a></li>
+                                <li><a href="/deploy/configure-a-read-write-active-directory-user-store/#properties-used-in-read-write-active-directory-userstore-manager">Properties used in Read-write Active Directory userstore manager</a></li>
-                                <li><a href="../../../guides/identity-lifecycles/configuring-a-read-only-ldap-user-store">Properties used in Read-only LDAP user store manager</a></li>
+                                <li><a href="/deploy/configure-a-read-only-ldap-user-store/#properties-used-in-read-only-ldap-userstore-manager">Properties used in Read-only LDAP userstore manager</a></li>
-                                <li><a href="../../../guides/identity-lifecycles/configuring-a-read-write-ldap-user-store">Properties used in Read-write LDAP user store manager</a></li>
+                                <li><a href="/deploy/configure-a-read-write-ldap-user-store/#properties-used-in-read-write-ldap-userstore-manager">Properties used in Read-write LDAP userstore manager</a></li>
-                                <li><a href="../../../guides/identity-lifecycles/carbon-remote-user-store-manager">Properties used in Carbon Remote user store manager</a></li>
+                                <li><a href="/deploy/carbon-remote-user-store-manager">Properties used in Carbon Remote userstore manager</a></li>
                             </ul>
                         <p>Note that some of these parameters such as connection URL, username, password, and driver name are mandatory when creating a secondary keystore.
 See the relevant sample request in the code block below.</p>
                     </div>